 - The initial factory setting of PANEL MEMORY contains professional settings which you may choose to use or to alter to your own taste.
 These can be restored at any time by initializing the PANEL MEMORY.
 (Refer to page 102.) - You can change from one PANEL MEMORY to another by pressing the soft pedal.

 Pedal setting

-You can assign various functions to the soft (left) pedal and the sostenuto (center) pedal (PR600).
+You can assign various functions to the soft (left) pedal.
 The assigned function can then be controlled by pressing the pedal.

 · The sustain pedal function cannot be changed.

 Assigning functions